bandyp/Postal-Reminders/README.md

 Last year alone over 2500 postal workers suffered from dog bites.
 That, and other hazards are avoidable with the right process in place.

-Currently, there is a manual process which is difficult and timely.
+Currently, there is a manual process which is difficult and timely, this could be improved upon using technology that they already use.

 Also, a PW (postal worker) with a regular route is an integral part of that neighbourhood.
 They know the best houses to deliver parcels when the right address is not home.
-They know the many requests that customers they see on their route might have, also they are aware if something is not quite right.
+They know the many requests that customers they see on their route might have, also they are aware if something is not quite right along their walk.

-What happens on their day off or if a new posty takes over their area?
+What happens on their day off or if a new Posty takes over their area?
 All that information is lost.
 So here is a simple app to help log all the hazards, access issues and customer requests to help maintain consistency and minimise the risk to the postal worker.